 “Gas, gas, gas, it is the only way they deal with problems,” said Esen Tuna, a 21-year-old architecture student.

 Turkish police routinely use tear gas and water cannons to break up demonstrations.

 The government led by Prime Minister Recep Tayyip Erdogan has made it clear that it will go ahead with the planned project.

-"They can do whatever they want.
-We've made our decision and we will do as we have decided," said Erdogan on Wednesday, according to the semi-official Anadolu Agency.
+“They can do whatever they want.
+We’ve made our decision, and we will do as we have decided,” Erdogan said Wednesday, according to the semi-official Anadolu news agency.

 Erdogan said that the rebuilding of the Ottoman barracks was a matter of having “respect for history.”